Plot to kill Khalistan supporter in US part of larger conspiracy of planned murders, say prosecutors

 A day later, Gupta told the undercover officer – who was posing as a hitman – that Nijjar “was also a target” and “we have so many targets”.
 After his murder, he added that there was now “no need to wait” on killing the New York individual.

-US hails India’s investigation
+US says it looks forward to India’s investigation

 On Thursday, the White House said that it looked forward to the results of a high-level inquiry committee that India had set up on November 18 to examine the inputs shared by the United States, PTI reported.